Creighton Bluejays men's basketball: Nebraska

 The Bluejays maintain an intrastate rivalry with the Nebraska Cornhuskers, which has comprised 55 games and has been played each season since 1977.
-Creighton leads the all-time series 30-28.
+Creighton leads the all-time series 30–28.

 Marquette

 The rivalry between Creighton and Marquette is a competitive mid-west basketball rivalry.
 The teams met 42 times between 1950 and 1988, but the series was discontinued once Marquette dropped its independent status and joined the Midwestern Collegiate Conference in 1988.
-The rivalry was renewed when both schools joined the newly reformed Big East conference in 2013.
+The rivalry was renewed when Creighton joined the newly reformed Big East conference in 2013 (Marquette joined the Big East in 2005).

-Since 1923, Marquette has lead the series 60-40.
+Since 1923, Marquette has led the series 60–40.